TechyMatt/terraform-azure-palo-hub/README.md

           }
         }
       }
+        "vpn_gateway_sku" = "" //The SKU size of the VPN
-      "vpns" = { //This section contains the IPSec VPNs to be deployed.
+        "vpn_gateway_asn" = "" //The ASN number to allocate to the VPN endpoint, defaults to 65515 "vpns" = { //This section contains the IPSec VPNs to be deployed.
 In the event no VPNs are required for this region leave {}
         "" = { //The name of the VPN
           gateway_address = "" //The destination address to connect to